-Yes, you read that right.
-Researchers have found that having a healthy social life may be as good for your long-term health as avoiding cigarettes!
+There is actual scientific proof that spending time with others is part of a healthy lifestyle.
+Researchers have found that having a social life may be as good for your long-term health as avoiding cigarettes!

 Connecting with others is also important for your mental health.
 Strong social ties can help ward off feelings of isolation and loneliness, which can lead to depression.